showyourwork/showyourwork/docs/contributorguide.rst

     git pull upstream main # here 'upstream' is the original repo remote name, NOT your fork git switch -c my-feature-branch

-2. make your changes trying to make small well-defined commits with descriptive messages (this will make it easier to review and understand the changes) and following the project's coding style
+2. Make your changes trying to make small well-defined commits with descriptive messages (this will make it easier to review and understand the changes) and following the project's coding style

-2. open a pull request against the main branch of the original repo
+2. Open a pull request against the main branch of the original repo

-3. add a news fragment in the ``docs/changes`` directory
+3. Add a news fragment in the ``docs/changes`` directory

    This is required for all PRs.
 The news fragment should be a file named ``<pull_request_number>.<type>.rst``, ``<type>`` is one of the following: